Precisely measure rolling oil concentration

 - Bubble formation in the medium

-- Lighting conditions and contamination
+- Lighting conditions and pollution

 - Electrical conductivity

-Economic benefits
+Economic benefit

 Cost savings: